quantom-collab/tiktaalik/README.md

 developed by other authors (e.g., integration methods and special functions).
 Attributions to the original authors are present in the files containing these codes.

-Helpful suggestions were additionally provided by Pi-Yuen Chuang and Sylvester Joosten.
+Helpful suggestions were additionally provided by Pi-Yueh Chuang and Sylvester Joosten.

 ### QuantOm Collaboration